-I couldn't put off making this.
+I really couldn't put off making this.
 I had bought and shredded the rotisserie chicken already, so I needed to use it.
-While I'm bummed that Heath wasn't here to enjoy it, I was able to enjoy it enough for the both of us cause this was FAN-friggin-tastic!!
+While I'm bummed that Hubby wasn't here to enjoy it, I was able to enjoy it enough for the both of us cause this was FAN-friggin-tastic!!
 Absolutely loved it!

-Jesse?
+Bubba?
 Eh...he didn't really care.
 But then again he's in this incredibly annoying phase where he'll ONLY eat Banquet frozen chicken nuggets, mac n cheese and a brownie.
 I know...gross.
 I've tried saying flat out 'NO!
 You are NOT eating that.
 You are eating what I made for dinner or you'll go hungry!'...9 times out of 10 he chooses to go hungry.
 So I give up.
 As long as he's eating something, I don't really care right now.
 He'll eventually get tired of those nasty things.

 Anyway, I absolutely recommend trying this.
-It made a TON so luckily I was able to freeze a big container of it for Heath.
+It made a TON so luckily I was able to freeze a big container of it for Hubby.
 Hopefully it thaws and re-heats well...I've never frozen leftovers before, so I guess we'll find out!

 'Chicken Enchilada Pasta'